 To ensure videos play smoothly for all users (and don’t use excessive data), YouTube automatically selects the video resolution that best matches your internet speed.

-You will likely be put onto a 240p or 360p resolution video version if you have a slow connection.
+If you have a slow connection, you will likely be put onto a 240p or 360p resolution video version.

 Suppose you select a higher resolution in the settings.
 In that case, you may suffer from video buffering as your internet cannot download the video data fast enough to play smoothly.